-As the preceding section suggested some countries may have a greater productive capacity than others through the higher commercial involvement of capital from the North.
-This means that a third way of distinguishing Third World countries is in terms of the value of their productive output, or GNP.
-Development economists use this as an indication of the 'level of development' a country has achieved.
-Mabogunje presents a range of figures recording the varying levels of GNP per capita of population for different countries in 1975.
-The poorest African and Asian countries had an average income of \$200 per person, the newly industrialising countries such as Brazil and Mexico about \$1500, while the OPEC states of the Middle East averaged over \$2000 with three, Kuwait, the United Arab Emirates and Qatar enjoying an average of \$10,000 per head, making them in these terms the richest countries in the world.
-Yet these affluent OPEC states still suffer serious problems with regard to health, literacy, the development of manufacturing and skilled labour, and an unequal distribution of income and wealth which firmly locate them within the Third World.
+As the preceding section suggests some countries may have a greater productive capacity than others.
+This may be the result of state policy - especially an effective land reform - as well as higher investment from banks and commercial companies from the North.
+Thus a third way to compare Third World countries is in terms of the value of their productive output, or GNP.
+In 1987, the poorest African and Asian countries had an average income of \$400 or less per person, the newly industrialising countries such as Brazil and Mexico about \$2500, while the rich OPEC states of the Middle East averaged over \$5000 of which Qatar, with a population of only 1.3 million, enjoyed an average of almost \$25000 per head, making it in these terms the richest country in the world (the US figure was \$15500).
+Yet even these OPEC states still suffer serious problems with regard to health, literacy, the development of both their agricultural and their industrial bases, and display a massively unequal distribution of income and wealth.
+Moreover, the Middle East's capacity for development based on oil can be seriously disrupted by long-standing regional hostilities such as the recent eight-year long war between Iraq and Iran.
+The economic difficulties this has created indicate the way in which these OPEC states are still, like many other Third World countries, heavily dependent on a single primary commodity, in this case oil.